camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 ## Exchange Variables

-The camunda custom extensions elements `in` and `out` allow to exchange variables between the process task (in a case instance) and the process instance that it creates: `in` elements of a process task map case variables to input variables of the launched process instance and `out` mappings of a process task map output variables of the process instance to case variables, e.g.
+The Camunda custom extensions elements `in` and `out` allow to exchange variables between the process task (in a case instance) and the process instance that it creates: `in` elements of a process task map case variables to input variables of the launched process instance and `out` mappings of a process task map output variables of the process instance to case variables, e.g.,

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">